SpikeInterface/probeinterface/doc/overview.rst

 - :py:class:`ProbeGroup`.

 These classes handle:
-  * probe geometry (2D or 3D electrode layout)
+  * probe geometry (2D or 3D contact layout)
   * probe planar contour (polygon)
-  * shape and size of the electrodes
+  * shape and size of the contacts
   * probe wiring to the recording device
   * combination of several probes: global geometry + global wiring